That workflow-dependent cost Bill Was Only the Beginning

 Where the Published Numbers Come From

 FrameOnce's 2026 pricing survey found that per-image costs run 2–3x higher than the quoted rate once you factor in retouching, coordination, studio time extensions, and logistics.
-Nightjar's cost breakdown put the true all-in figure for a lifestyle shoot at $7,500–$15,000 for a single campaign — not because the photographer overcharged, but because the ecosystem around a professional shoot has a hundred small expenses that never appear on the invoice.
+Nightjar's cost breakdown put the true all-in figure for a lifestyle shoot at workflow-dependent cost for a single campaign — not because the photographer overcharged, but because the ecosystem around a professional shoot has a hundred small expenses that never appear on the invoice.

 The 8 Hidden Costs Nobody Talks About